-22 V.S.A. § 172 provides for the disclosure of library users' membership and borrowing records to custodial parents or guardians for library users under the age of 16.
-Custodial parents and guardians of Library members who are under the age of 16 may reference their children's Library records, and borrow and return materials on their children's behalf.
-The Library has the right to take reasonable steps to verify that the person attempting to access the membership is in fact a custodial parent or guardian of the child they are inquiring about before providing the records, including by asking for photo identification.
+Custodial parents and guardians of Library members under 12 may reference their children's Library records and borrow and return materials on their children's behalf.
+22 V.S.A. § 172 provides for disclosing library users' membership and borrowing records to custodial parents or guardians.
+The Library has the right to take reasonable steps to verify that the person attempting to access the membership is a custodial parent or guardian of the child they are inquiring about before providing the records, including by asking for photo identification.

-Library members between the ages of 12 and 16 will be notified by Library staff when a custodial parent or guardian accesses their records.
-Once a Library member turns 16, custodial parents and guardians will no longer be granted permission to view that member's records, including records from before the member turned 16.
+Once a Library member turns 12, custodial parents and guardians will no longer be granted permission to view that member's records, including records from before the member turned 12.
+Act 150, S.220 sets the age of confidentiality at 12.